Topics

 In order to achieve this level of faith and to make it part of the consciousness, Sufi Saints have always recommended Muraqaba to their students.
 Through Muraqaba, reality is imposed on the heart in a way that the vision of the soul is activated and the person witnesses the reality in its form before them.

-This is the way of the prophets of God that they locate the outward Ilirough the inner.
+This is the way of the Prophets of God that they locate the outward through the inner.
 By contemplating into the inner, the mind eventually can be lit by that light which reveals the hidden realities into observation.
-Prophet Muhammad has called this light the Light of Insight (nurfirasat).
+Prophet Muhammad (PBUH) has called this light the Light of Insight (nur-firasat).

 There is a saying (hadith) of the Prophet: